 Brace or Bracing Support- A device primarily intended to resist displacement of piping due to forces other than thermal expansion and gravity.

 Anchor Support or Fixed Support- A rigid restraint providing substantially full fixation is termed an anchor.
-Anchor support restricts all six degrees of freedom and does not allow the pipe to move in any direction.
-Normally Full Welded or Bolted supports are called anchor supports.
+Anchor support restricts all six degrees of freedom (three translational and three rotational) and does not allow the pipe to move in any direction.
+Normally Full-Welded or Bolted supports are called anchor supports.
 Full Anchor supports (Fig. 10) are rarely used in piping systems.

 Stop- A device that permits rotation but prevents translatory movements of piping.
 A line stop or axial stop (Fig. 9) prevents pipe movement in the axial direction of the pipe.
 It is also known as a stopper.

-Guide- A device that prevents the rotation of one or more axis is called a guide (Fig. 10).
-Guide supports (Fig. 8) prevents Lateral pipe movements.
+Guide- A device that prevents the rotation of one or more axes is called a guide (Fig. 10).
+Guide supports (Fig. 8) prevent Lateral pipe movements.

-Hold Down Support- A device that holds the pipe in position disallowing vertical upwards movement or allowing decided upward movement.
+Hold Down Support- A device that holds the pipe in position disallowing vertical upward movement or allowing decided upward movement.
 Hold-down supports prevent pipe disengagement from the Support structure.

 Hanger- A support by which piping is suspended from a structure that functions by carrying the piping load in tension.